-1.2.1 What is an LCA?
+1.2.1 What is a LCA?

 A Life Cycle Assessment (LCA) is a scientific methodology that has been in development since the 1990s in order to conduct environmental analyses.
 The method consists of modelling the environmental impacts of all the inputs and outputs (material, energy, emission, resources, etc.) of a product (or a service) throughout its lifetime and aims to provide a comprehensive picture of a product's environmental performance.
 Two ISO standards (14040 and 14044) support the framework's structure, validity, and consistency.
-To ensure a complete lifecycle perspective, Fronius and its LCA partner, Harald Pilz from to4to3 ("Together for tomorrow"), adopted a "cradle-to-grave" approach in the LCA, taking into account all phases from sourcing through to production, usage and the End-of-Life (EOL) including transportation (as presented in Figure 1).
-To further increase and verify the quality of the Fronius LCA, a LCA review has been conducted in collaboration with

-Fraunhofer IZM4 staff, one of the most renowned institutions for electronic product sustainability worldwide.
-As a result, this LCA provides a holistic, detailed and peer reviewed analysis of the product's environmental footprint.
+To ensure a complete lifecycle perspective, Fronius and its LCA partner, Harald Pilz from to4to3 ("Together for tomorrow"), adopted a "cradle-to-grave" approach in the LCA, taking into account all lifecycle phases from sourcing through to production, usage and the End-of-Life (EoL) including transportation (as presented in Figure 1).
+To further increase and verify the quality of the Fronius LCA, a LCA review has been conducted in collaboration with Fraunhofer IZM4 staff, one of the most renowned institutions for electronic product sustainability worldwide.
+As a result, this LCA provides a holistic, detailed peer reviewed analysis product's footprint. and of the environmental

-1.2.2 Why is an LCA useful?
+1.2.2 Why is a LCA useful?